WannaBAcoder/PCB-Powerwalls/README.md

 You can order your own board at any number of PCB manufacturers.
 Many of our supporters use [JLCPCB.com](https://jlcpcb.com/quote).

 ### The standard order
-*PCB thickness - 1.6mm
+*PCB thickness-1.6mm
-*PCB Color - Your choice (black is not available for 2oz copper orders) *Surface finish - HASL(with lead)
+*PCB Color-Your choice (black is not available for 2oz copper orders) *Surface finish - HASL(with lead)
 *Copper Weight - 1oz or 2oz.
 Higher current applications use 2oz.
 *All other opeions can be left as default.